 The single most effective way to reduce poverty

-The result of education in developing countries is dramatic.
+Investing in education has, without a doubt, a dramatic effect in developing countries.
 Education not only raises income levels, but it improves health conditions, promotes gender equality, and combats corruption – ultimately reducing poverty.

 - Gives people critical skills and tools to help them better provide for themselves and their children